 - Clutter on your computer's desktop is akin to the clutter on your physical desktop.
 It will affect your productivity, your stress levels and your clarity of mind.
 Clear it.

 This tip is very straight-forward: make notes in a notepad, not on scrap pieces of paper.
 You can then stack the notepad neatly on the desk, rather than fumble around for a loose scrap of paper.
 Invest in a nice one so that you want to keep it tidy and organised.
-We have a hardbound bamboo covered notepad which is well worth investing in.

 - Make to-do lists in the notepad, write a new one every day.
 But it's important to keep even these lists neat.
 You don't want to open the notepad and find a bunch of messy notes that confuse you just to look at them.
 Make a column of tick boxes down one side you can tick each task off as it's done.
 Draw a line under each day and re-write tasks the next day: don't let one day run into another in the notepad, that way confusion lies.